-- 2. Blackboard: The Stony Brook University uses Blackboard (Bb) course management system for all course-related management.
-The Bb site for this class will be the central online location for posting all class-related materials, announcements, calendar, etc. Most of the information pertaining to this class can be found at the MEC 101 course website at http://blackboard.stonybrook.edu - 3.
+- 2. Brightspace (Bs): We will use the university provided course management system called Brighspace for all course-related management.
+The Bs site for this class will be the central online location for posting all class-related materials, announcements, calendar, etc. Most of the information pertaining to this class can be found at the MEC 101 course website at https://mycourses.stonybrook.edu/d2l/home - 3.
 Piazza: This term we will be using Piazza, an online forum, for class discussion.
 The system is highly catered to getting you help fast and efficiently from your classmates, the TA, and myself.
 Rather than emailing questions to me or the TAs, please post your questions on Piazza.